-Guide to CJC-1295 DAC Peptide
+CJC-1295 DAC Peptide

-Growth Hormone-Releasing Hormone (GHRH) is primarily secreted by the hypothalamus, and stimulates Growth Hormone (GH) synthesis and secretion.
-The amount of GHRH produced depends on metabolic status, sex, and age.
+The hypothalamus is considered by researchers to secrete Growth Hormone-Releasing Hormone (GHRH) and may stimulate Growth Hormone (GH) synthesis and secretion.
+The amount of GHRH produced appears to depend on metabolic status, sex, and age.
 GHRH is closely related to sleep promotion and feeding regulation.
-In addition, the Growth Hormone that depends on GHRH has a metabolic role: it stimulates protein synthesis in the body, enhances the use of fat, and maintains blood glucose within a normal range.
-It also has a body growth role: it stimulates tissues, including the liver, to secrete growth factors that lead to bone growth.(4) Therefore, dysfunctions in GHRH can lead to abnormal growth.
+In addition, the Growth Hormone that depends on GHRH has a metabolic role: it may stimulate protein synthesis and maintain blood glucose within a normal range.
+It also has growth potential: it may stimulate tissues, including the liver, to secrete growth factors that lead to bone growth.(4) Dysfunctions in GHRH may lead to abnormal growth.

 CJC-1295 is known under many titles: CJC-1295, CJC-1295 with DAC, DAC:GRF, long-acting GHRH analog, and synthetic GHRH analog.
 Theoretically, as the peptide is considered a releasing factor for growth hormone, CJC-1295 has been studied for its potential role in:

 - The reduction of fat mass by using the fat as an energy source.
 It may lead to an increased muscle mass via promoting the synthesis of proteins.
-These changes would lead to a better metabolic outcome and higher metabolic rate

 - Since growth hormone promotes bone growth and improved joint and connective tissue health, CJC-1295 peptide may potentially improve bone mass and reduce injuries.
-Having better muscle and bone mass and avoiding injuries means that research subjects can have greater exercise performance and achieve better results.

 Research and Clinical Studies

-CJC-1295 DAC Peptide Clinical Studies
+CJC-1295 DAC Peptide Mechanism of Action

-Researchers conducted two studies in 2006 to examine the effects and safety of CJC-1295.
-The participants were healthy individuals between the ages of 21-61 years old.
-In the first study the CJC-1295 or placebo was administered in one of four ascending single doses.
-On the other side, in the second study CJC-1295 was administered in two or three weekly or biweekly doses.
-According to the results, after the administration of CJC-1295, there appeared to be a dose-dependent increase in GH and IGF-I levels (IGF-1: Insulin-like growth factor 1- is a hormone similar to insulin which plays a significant role during childhood on the growth, and has anabolic effects in adults) among the participants and no serious adverse effects were reported.(7)
+Researchers conducted two clinical studies in 2006 to examine the action of CJC-1295.
+The test subjects were between the ages of 21-61 years old.
+In the first study the CJC-1295 or placebo was presented in one of four ascending concentrations.
+On the other side, in the second study CJC-1295 was presented two or three times each week.
+According to the results, after the presentation of CJC-1295, there appeared to be an increase in GH and IGF-I levels (IGF-1: Insulin-like growth factor 1) among the subjects.(7)

-In 2006, another group of scientists assessed the GH pulsatility after a single administration of CJC-1295.
-They found out that there appeared to be an increase of about 50% in GH secretion and IGF-I levels after the single dose of CJC-1295.(8)
+In 2006, another group of scientists assessed the GH pulsatility after a single occurrance of CJC-1295.
+They found out that there appeared to be an increase of about 50% in GH secretion and IGF-I levels after the single presentation of CJC-1295.(8)

-In addition to the human studies that took place, additional animal studies were conducted to evaluate the efficacy of CJC-1295.
-An interesting study was conducted using mice administered with the peptide or a placebo.
-The researchers concluded that once-daily doses of CJC-1295 might completely normalize growth.
-Another finding was that administration of CJC-1295 every 2 or 3 days produced intermediate results, indicating a probable interval-dependent effect.(9)
+Additional animal studies were conducted to evaluate the potential of CJC-1295.
+An interesting study was conducted using mice presented with the peptide or a placebo.
+The researchers concluded that giving the mice once-daily CJC-1295 might completely normalize growth.
+Another finding was that CJC-1295 every 2 or 3 days appeared to produce intermediate results, indicating a probable interval-dependent action.(9)

 CJC-1295 DAC Peptide Half-life

-In its original form, CJC-1295 uses a technology referred to as Drug Affinity Complex (DAC).(2) Contrary to the GHRH which has a half-life of approximately 7 minutes, CJC-1295 appears to exhibit a longer half-life of 6-8 days due to the DAC technology.(10)
+In its original form, CJC-1295 uses a technology referred to as Drug Affinity Complex (DAC).(2) Contrary to the GHRH which has a half-life of approximately 7 minutes, CJC-1295 is reported by researchers to exhibit a longer half-life of 6-8 days due to the DAC technology.(10)

-1. Linder J. The science behind peptides.
+- Linder J. The science behind peptides.
 Plast Surg Nurs.
 2012 Apr-Jun;32(2):71-2. doi: 10.1097/PSN.0b013e3182577344.
 PMID: 22647954.

-2. Henninge J, Pepaj M, Hullstein I, Hemmersbach P. Identification of CJC-1295, a growth-hormone-releasing peptide, in an unknown pharmaceutical preparation.
+- Henninge J, Pepaj M, Hullstein I, Hemmersbach P. Identification of CJC-1295, a growth-hormone-releasing peptide, in an unknown pharmaceutical preparation.
 Drug Testing and Analysis.
 2010 Nov-Dec;2(11-12):647-650.
 DOI: 10.1002/dta.233.

-3. Kastin, A., 2006.
+- Kastin, A., 2006.
 Handbook of biologically active peptides.
 1st ed.
 Amsterdam: Academic Press, CHAPTER 93 - Growth Hormone-Releasing Hormone pp.663-671.

-4. Vivo.colostate.edu.
+- Vivo.colostate.edu.
 2021.
 Growth Hormone (Somatotropin). (online) Available at: (Accessed 26 April 2021).

-5. Steiger A, Holsboer F. Neuropeptides and human sleep.
+- Steiger A, Holsboer F. Neuropeptides and human sleep.
 Sleep.
 1997 Nov;20(11):1038-52.
 PMID: 9456470.

-6. ClinicalTrials.gov, A service of the US National Institutes of Health.
+- ClinicalTrials.gov, A service of the US National Institutes of Health.
 Available at: http://clinicaltrials.gov/ct2/show/NCT00267527 (27 June 2010).

-7. Teichman SL, Neale A, Lawrence B, Gagnon C, Castaigne JP, Frohman LA.
+- Teichman SL, Neale A, Lawrence B, Gagnon C, Castaigne JP, Frohman LA.
 Prolonged stimulation of growth hormone (GH) and insulin-like growth factor I secretion by CJC-1295, a long-acting analog of GH-releasing hormone, in healthy adults.
 J Clin Endocrinol Metab.
 2006 Mar;91(3):799-805. doi: 10.1210/jc.2005-1536.
 Epub 2005 Dec 13.
 PMID: 16352683.

-8. Ionescu M, Frohman LA.
+- Ionescu M, Frohman LA.
 Pulsatile secretion of growth hormone (GH) persists during continuous stimulation by CJC-1295, a long-acting GH-releasing hormone analog.
 J Clin Endocrinol Metab.
 2006 Dec;91(12):4792-7. doi: 10.1210/jc.2006-1702.
 Epub 2006 Oct 3.
 PMID: 17018654.

-9. Alba M, Fintini D, Sagazio A, Lawrence B, Castaigne JP, Frohman LA, Salvatori R. Once-daily administration of CJC-1295, a long-acting growth hormone-releasing hormone (GHRH) analog, normalizes growth in the GHRH knockout mouse.
+- Alba M, Fintini D, Sagazio A, Lawrence B, Castaigne JP, Frohman LA, Salvatori R. Once-daily administration of CJC-1295, a long-acting growth hormone-releasing hormone (GHRH) analog, normalizes growth in the GHRH knockout mouse.
 Am J Physiol Endocrinol Metab.
 2006 Dec;291(6):E1290-4. doi: 10.1152/ajpendo.00201.2006.
 Epub 2006 Jul 5.
 PMID: 16822960.

-10. Van Hout MC, Hearne E. Netnography of Female Use of the Synthetic Growth Hormone CJC-1295: Pulses and Potions.
+- Van Hout MC, Hearne E. Netnography of Female Use of the Synthetic Growth Hormone CJC-1295: Pulses and Potions.
 Subst Use Misuse.
 2016 Jan 2;51(1):73-84. doi: 10.3109/10826084.2015.1082595.
 Epub 2016 Jan 15.
 PMID: 26771670.